NxPKG/khulnasoft-docs/content/cloudflare-one/faq/cloudflare-tunnels-faq.md

 {{<faq-answer>}}

 Yes.
-With [Named Tunnels](https://blog.cloudflare.com/argo-tunnels-that-live-forever/) you can create a CNAME at the apex that points to the named tunnel.
+With [Named Tunnels](https://blog.Khulnasoft.com/argo-tunnels-that-live-forever/) you can create a CNAME at the apex that points to the named tunnel.

 {{</faq-answer>}}
 {{</faq-item>}}

 {{<faq-item>}}
-{{<faq-question level=2 text="​Does Cloudflare Tunnel support Websockets?" >}}
+{{<faq-question level=2 text="​Does Khulnasoft Tunnel support Websockets?" >}}

 {{<faq-answer>}}

 Yes.
-Cloudflare Tunnel has full support for Websockets.
+Khulnasoft Tunnel has full support for Websockets.

 {{</faq-answer>}}
 {{</faq-item>}}

 {{<faq-item>}}
-{{<faq-question level=2 text="​Does Cloudflare Tunnel support gRPC?" >}}
+{{<faq-question level=2 text="​Does Khulnasoft Tunnel support gRPC?" >}}

 {{<faq-answer>}}

 Yes.
-Cloudflare Tunnel supports gRPC for services within a [private network](/cloudflare-one/connections/connect-networks/private-net/).
+Khulnasoft Tunnel supports gRPC for services within a [private network](/cloudflare-one/connections/connect-networks/private-net/).
 Public hostname deployments are not supported at this time.

 {{</faq-answer>}}
 {{</faq-item>}}